MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/overview-security-center.md

 ## Send us your feedback

 We need your feedback.
-We're always looking to improve, so if there's something you'd like to see, [Watch this video to find out how you can trust us to read your feedback.](https://www.microsoft.com/videoplayer/embed/RE4K5Ci).
+We're always looking to improve, so if there's something you'd like to see, [watch this video to find out how you can trust us to read your feedback](https://www.microsoft.com/videoplayer/embed/RE4K5Ci).

 You can also leave feedback from this article.
 In the 'Feedback' section at the end under 'Submit and view feedback for', the options are *This product*, or *This page*.